RocketHatch/hatchersWeb/README.md

 * [Portland OR] (http://prtlnd.com/)
 * [Nashville TN] (http://nshvll.org/)
 * [Omaha NE] (http://omawho.com/)

+Be sure to read our [git wiki] (https://github.com/RocketHatch/hatchersWeb/wiki/Hatchers-Vision)

+If you are interested in being a part of this project contact, Larry Mason @ larry.mason@alltowntech.com.

 <h3>But most of all we look forward to working with you to help "build local community, globally!"</h3>